Home >Tourism Sites

 Kuwait Towers are a unique landmark, in that they serve a number of different purposes.
 The Towers’ main features include:

-- Amimoto Restaurant: Amimoto, serves authentic Japanese dishes with a contemporary twist delivered by the skilled hands of Japanese chefs.
+- Amimoto Restaurant: Amimoto, serves authentic Japanese dishes with a contemporary twist delivered by skilled chefs.
 The restaurant serves a menu of lunch and dinner dishes using special Japanese cuisine techniques.

 - The Viewing Sphere : Soaring more than 120 meters above sea level, the sphere features a revolving platform which completes a 360° rotation every 30 minutes, for an unparalleled viewing experience.
-It is equipped with telescopes and houses a small cafeteria offering light snacks and refreshments.
+It houses a small cafeteria offering light snacks and refreshments.

 THE VIEWING SPHERE: